strvcom/code-quality-tools/packages/stylelint-config-styled-components/readme.md

 # `@strv/stylelint-config-styled-components`

-> STRV's ESLint config for stylelint with styled-components
+> STRV's config for stylelint with styled-components